raspberrypilearning/octapi-calculating-pi/en/step_9.md

 --- /hint ---
 --- /hints ---

-This code works well for computations of moderate sizes, but the client machine may run out of memory, as each job that is running requires storage space on it.
+This code works well for computations of moderate sizes, but the client machine may run out of memory, as each running job takes up storage space on it.
 There is a technique to drip-feed jobs to the cluster shown in the `Dispy` documentation.
 A version of the same code using this more efficient method can be found [here](resources/compute_pi_efficient.py).